Lang Park: Origins

 From the 1960s, Lang Park hosted interstate and international rugby league, including the inaugural State of Origin match.
-Up until 1972, it was the home ground of the Western Suburbs Panthers.
+It was the home ground of the Western Suburbs Panthers until 1972 when they moved to their new facilities at Purtell Park in Bardon.

 NSWRL/ARL years

-In 1988, the Brisbane Broncos entered the NSWRL Premiership along with the Gold Coast Chargers and the Newcastle Knights.
+In 1988, the Brisbane Broncos entered the NSWRL premiership along with the Gold Coast Chargers and the Newcastle Knights.
 The Broncos played out of Lang Park from 1988 until 1992, when they moved to the 60,000 capacity ANZ Stadium, the stadium for the 1982 Commonwealth Games.
 The move occurred due to a dispute over the Broncos sponsor, Power's Brewery, being a competitor of the QRL's sponsor XXXX.

-In 1994, the stadium's name was changed to Suncorp Stadium, when naming sponsorship was attained by Queensland financial institution, Suncorp.
+In 1994, Lang Park was renamed to the Suncorp Stadium after naming sponsorship was attained by Queensland financial institution, Suncorp.
 Also in 1994, the Western Stand was built, replacing the Frank Burke Stand.
 On 25 May 1997, the 1996/1997 National Soccer League Grand final was played in front of then a capacity crowd of 40,446, where the Brisbane Strikers FC defeated Sydney United FC 2–0.